He disappeared after several dates...

 Your calling him will not get you more winning points and surely won’t make you look more attractive in his eyes.
 Calling him is like knocking the door of a closed store - it will not open just because you want it to, it will remain closed and you will keep feeling rejected.
-The more you insist on calling someone who does not want you, the more rejected you will feel in the end.
-And the longer you keep knocking that door, the angrier, unhappier, and frustrated you will become.
+The more you insist on calling someone who does not want you, the more rejected you will feel.
+And the longer you keep knocking that door, the angrier, unhappier, and frustrated you become.

-At this point, ladies, it will no longer be about that man, instead it will be about your inability to handle rejection appropriately, an inability to accept the reality, and not being able to respect his wish.
-I say ladies, do not call that man, he is not in a relationship with you!
+At this point it will no longer be about that man, instead it will be about your inability to handle rejection properly, an inability to accept the reality, and not being able to respect his wish.
+I say ladies, do not call that man, he is not in a relationship with you.